 It was certainly not the best of times, at least for web developers; each browser creator would create their own proprietary tags, and the HTML language became a mess of incompatible versions.

 Internet Explorer emerged victorious, and reigned supreme for quite a long time.
 It’d dominance was so profound that many people associated its famous blue icon with the internet itself.

 Now, there are hundreds of browsers that people use worldwide.
 The percentage of browser usage share varies.
 The varied share depends on users’ locations, age groups, and devices used.

 Fortunately, today we have the W3C Consortium, responsible for web standards that browsers makers agree to follow.
 Just think of the nightmare-ish scenario we’d have otherwise.
 However, browser compatibility issues still happen to some degree.

 What Is Cross-Browser Testing?

 The four major browsers that dominate the browser market share in the United States are Chrome, Firefox, Safari, and Edge.
 Apart from that, there are many others like Opera, UC Browser, etc. Now, UI developers might have seen that some features don’t run on all browsers.
-For example, IE doesn’t support box-shadow and certain other CSS styles.

 The form of front end testing that verifies whether a site works perfectly in all browsers is cross-browser testing.
 The aim?
 To verify that the website you’re developing runs properly on all targeted browsers.
 Testers either do this test manually or by using automated tools like Selenium WebDriver.